Colesworthey Grant: Biography

 Grant was born in London to a Scottish father who manufactured mathematical instruments and a mother of Welsh ancestry.
 He arrived in India at the age of nineteen and joined his brother George who was a clock and watch-maker in Calcutta.
 Colesworthey was injured in the spine from a fall during one of his exercise sessions and could not walk straight after that.
-He took an interest in sketching and began to contribute to the India Review from 1838 through Dr Fred Corbyn and later to the Calcutta Monthly Journal.
+He took an interest in sketching and began to contribute to the India Review from 1838 through Fred Corbyn and later to the Calcutta Monthly Journal.
 These early works included portrait sketches of many eminent persons who lived in Calcutta.
 He later became a professor of drawing at Presidency College.
-Grant also illustrated Dr. Frederic J. Mouat's Atlas of Anatomy.
+Grant also illustrated Frederic J. Mouat's Atlas of Anatomy.

 Colesworthey Grant was chosen by Lord Dalhousie to accompany the Ava mission to Amarapura in 1855 along with Arthur Phayre.
 Paid 500 rupees a month, he was to document the places for the report and was also instructed to attempt the use of photography.
 The use of photography however was finally done by Linnaeus Tripe who also joined the mission.